NadjaJaksic/NadjaJaksic/README.md

 # Hello World!
 I'm Nađa Jakšić! 🍒🌸

 I love programming websites and am currently diving into the world of React, Tailwind CSS, and Express backend.
-I'm super excited to be working on a project called CineMind with [@MarkoGordic](https://github.com/MarkoGordic).
+I'm super excited to be working on a project called CineMind.

 ## About Me 🌺